Section 25 of the Constitution Act, 1867: Text of section 25

 Section 25 was found in Part IV of the Constitution Act, 1867, dealing with the legislative power of the federal government.
 It was repealed in 1893 by the Statute Law Revision Act 1893, a statute of the British Parliament.

 Purpose and interpretation

-The Senate of Canada is an appointed body, not elected.
-Section 25 of the Act ensured that the Senate would be fully functional when the Constitution Act, 1867 came into force on July 1, 1867, by naming the initial senators in the royal proclamation bringing the Act into force.
-From that point on, senators have been appointed by the Governor General under section 24 of the Act, on the advice of the federal Cabinet.
+The Senate of Canada is the upper house of the Parliament of Canada.
+Its members are appointed, not elected.
+Section 25 was the initial step to provide for the appointment of the first group of senators for the new Parliament of Canada in 1867.
+The list of nominees for the Senate was put forward by the governments of the Province of Canada, Nova Scotia and New Brunswick, approved by the Queen, and then set out in the royal proclamation which brought the Constitution Act, 1867 came into force on July 1, 1867.